Khovanov-Lipshitz-Sarkar homotopy type for links in thickened higher genus surfaces: Introduction

-In \cite{DKK}, Dye, Kaestner, and Kauffman gave an alternative definition of that of \cite{Man}, and proved the existence of infinitely many virtual knots of genus greater than zero with unit Jones polynomial by using virtual Khovanov homology.
-Their result showed that the virtualization construction of Kauffman \cite{Kauffman} applied to non-trivial classical knots always produces virtual knots of genus greater than zero with unit Jones polynomial.
-Furthermore, they obtained a new result about virtual knots by generalizing the Rasmussen invariant, which is defined in \cite{Ras}.

-In \cite{KauffmanOgasasq}, Kauffman and Ogasa have significantly simplified the definition of integral virtual Khovanov homology of \cite{DKK}, and obtained a new result, written two paragraphs below.

-The set of virtual links is a quotient of the set of links in thickened surfaces, but there are important differences between the Khovanov homology for virtual links and that for links in thickened surfaces.
-See \S\ref{konnyaku} and \S\ref{itokon}. \\

-In \cite{KauffmanOgasasq}, Kauffman and Ogasa defined the second Steenrod square operator on the Khovanov homology for virtual links.
-Therefore we can define the second Steenrod square operator on the Khovanov homology for links in thickened surfaces and give a partial answer to Question \ref{Khov}.(3).
-This is only one consistent partial answer to Question \ref{Khov}.(3) for now.
-They did not give an answer to Question \ref{Khov}.(4) in \cite{KauffmanOgasasq}.
-They gave the partial solution to Question \ref{Khov}.(3) toward answering Question \ref{Khov}.(4) in the future.

-\bb In this paper, for the homotopical Khovanov homology for links in thickened surfaces, we construct Khovanov-Lipshitz-Sarkar stable homotopy type.
-It is our main theorem, Main Theorem \ref{main}, below.
-It is the first consistent partial answer to Question \ref{Khov}.(4), and the second consistent partial answer to Question \ref{Khov}.(3).
+\bb In this paper, we construct Khovanov-Lipshitz-Sarkar stable homotopy type for the homotopical Khovanov homology for links in thickened surfaces with genus$>1$.
+It is our main result, Main Theorem \ref{main}, below.
+It is the first meaningful example of Khovanov-Lipshitz-Sarkar stable homotopy type for links in other 3-manifolds than the 3-sphere.

-\begin{mth} $(1)$ We define a Khovanov-Lipshitz-Sarkar homotopy type for the homotopical Khovanov homology for links in thickened surfaces.
+\begin{mth} $(1)$ We define Khovanov-Lipshitz-Sarkar stable homotopy type for the homotopical Khovanov homology for links in thickened surfaces with genus$>1$.

-\bs \h $(2)$ We define the second Steenrod square acting on the homotopical Khovanov homology for links in thickened surfaces by using the Khovanov-Lipshitz-Sarkar homotopy type \\in $(1)$.
+\bs \h $(2)$ We define the second Steenrod square acting on the homotopical Khovanov homology for links in thickened surfaces with genus$>1$ by using the Khovanov-Lipshitz-Sarkar stable homotopy type in $(1)$.

-\bs \h $(3)$ Each of the Khovanov-Lipshitz-Sarkar homotopy type in $(1)$ and the second Steenrod square in $(2)$ is stronger than the homotopical Khovanov homology as invariants of links in thickened surfaces.
-That is, there is a pair of links in a thickened surface with the following properties: They have different Steenrod squares.
-They have different Khovanov stable homotopy types.
-They have the same Khovanov homology. \end{mth}
+\bs \h $(3)$ Each of the Khovanov-Lipshitz-Sarkar stable homotopy type in $(1)$ and the second Steenrod square in $(2)$ is stronger than the homotopical Khovanov homology as invariants of links in thickened surfaces with genus$>1$.
+That is, there is a pair of links in a thickened surface with genus$>1$ with the following properties: They have different Steenrod squares.
+They have different Khovanov-Lipshitz-Sarkar stable homotopy types.
+They have the same homotopical Khovanov homology. \end{mth}